emezeske/lein-cljsbuild/README.md

 The lein-cljsbuild plugin works with
 [Leiningen] (https://github.com/technomancy/leiningen/blob/master/README.md)
-version `1.6.2` or higher, although `1.7.0` or higher is recommended.
+version `1.7.0` or higher.

 ## Installation

-If you're using Leiningen `1.7.0` or newer, you can install the plugin by adding lein-cljsbuild to your `project.clj` file in the `:plugins` section:
+You can install the plugin by adding lein-cljsbuild to your `project.clj` file in the `:plugins` section:

 ```clj
 ; Using Leiningen 1.7.0 or newer: